Glauber-theory analysis of nuclear reactions on 12C target with variational Monte Carlo wave functions: Formalism

 Here, e.g. $\{\bm{r}^P\}$ denotes a set of $\bm{r}_1^P, ..., \bm{r}_{A_P}^P$, where $\bm{r}_i^{P }$ is the $i$th single-nucleon coordinate of the projectile nucleus.
 Not all of them are independent as they satisfy $\sum_{i=1}^{A_P} \bm{r}_i^P=0$.
 The spin and isospin coordinates are not explicitly written for simplicity, and the integration with respect to those coordinates is implicitly understood.
 The total Hamiltonian of the $P$+$T$ colliding system reads

 where $\bm{P}$ and $\bm{R}$ are respectively the relative momentum and coordinate of the two nuclei and $M_{PT}=(A_PA_T/(A_P+A_T))m_N$ is their reduced mass, where $m_N$ is the nucleon mass.
 The nucleon-nucleon ($NN$) interaction $V$ includes both nuclear and Coulomb potentials, $V_{NN}$ and $V_C$.
+The three-nucleon forces acting between $P$ and $T$ are ignored in Eq.~(\ref{Hamil.eq}) as they are expected to make small contributions.
+See the arguments on the three-nucleon forces in Sect.~\ref{VMC.sec}.

 Let $\bm{R}$ be written as $\bm{R}=\bm{b}+Z\hat{\bm{z}}$ with the impact parameter vector $\bm{b}$ and the unit vector $\hat{\bm{z}}$ in the beam direction. {At $Z\to -\infty$ the relative wave function should be a pure incoming wave.
 To remove the rapid oscillation of the incident wave, we set the scattering wave function $\Psi$ to